FOR IMMEDIATE RELEASE

 Other improvements were observed in some residents, but were not repeated enough to be statistically significant findings.
 For example, some of the memory-impaired residents taking part also experienced fewer behavioral episodes or outbursts, some experienced reduced depression, and a few even regained some cognitive function.
 These observations encourage us to do additional research.

 During the 24-week study, a group of Hoy Center residents whose dementia makes it difficult to participate in social activities used computers to regularly access enriching content customized to their personal interests and cognitive ability.
 The touchscreen technology is designed to be easy for seniors and offers Skype, social networking and a spectrum of content.
-It was developed by Colorado-based It’s Never 2 Late and is referred to as iN2L.
+It was developed by a Colorado-based company.
 Meantime, another group of residents with dementia took part in routine personalized therapeutic recreation programs that were non-computerized.
-Twelve weeks into the initiative, the two groups switched roles, so that by the time the study concluded, all of the participants had used iN2L.
+Twelve weeks into the initiative, the two groups switched roles, so that by the time the study concluded, all of the participants had used the touchscreen technology.

 “This research has the potential for worldwide impact on dementia care and brain injury/brain deficit care.
 The current results justify widespread deployment of engagement technology.
 The additional potential for impact on drug use, reduction of falls, and other outcomes cry out for further study.
 We are on the road to game changing impact on the standard of care for brain injury, memory issues and dementia.
 Our team was surprised by how residents embraced the technology, far more than any of us guessed,” said Westminster-Canterbury CEO J. Benjamin Unkle, Jr. “They used the computers with student interns guiding them for five hours a week.
 To our astonishment, they also utilized the computers for nearly 25 hours weekly on top of the intern-assisted time.
 This flies in the face of conventional thinking that people with dementia cannot learn and enjoy new things.
 We can improve lives of those suffering with dementia through creative, non-pharmaceutical approaches.”